go install should install executables in module mode outside a moduleAuthors: Jay Conrod, Daniel MartÃ

 an error when command line arguments different versions of the same module,

-doesn't support this yet, but this should
+directly or indirectly. go install doesn't support this yet, but this should

 be one of the conditions checked when running with version suffix arguments.

-In this proposal, go install
+In this proposal, go install would report errors for replace directives in

-the module providing packages named on the command line. go get
+the module providing packages named on the command line. go get ignores these,

 but the behavior may still surprise module authors and users.
 I've tried to